hashicorp/terraform-provider-kubernetes/docs/resources/pod_v1.md

 - `mount_propagation` (String) Mount propagation mode. mount_propagation determines how mounts are propagated from the host to container and the other way around.
 Valid values are None (default), HostToContainer and Bidirectional.
 - `read_only` (Boolean) Mounted read-only if true, read-write otherwise (false or unspecified).
 Defaults to false.
 - `sub_path` (String) Path within the volume from which the container's volume should be mounted.
 Defaults to "" (volume's root).
+- `sub_path_expr` (String) Expanded path within the volume from which the container's volume should be mounted.
+Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.
+Defaults to "" (volume's root).

 <a id="nestedblock--spec--container--volume_device"></a>
 ### Nested Schema for `spec.container.volume_device`